BloomTech-Labs/MyDish-DS/README.md

 > git clone https://github.com/Lambda-School-Labs/MyDish-DS.git

-#### Step 2: Install the virtual env on the main MyDish Directory,
+#### Step 2: Install using the requirements.txt file
-It should be the directory containing the pipfile and pipfile.lock.
+It should be the directory containing the requirements.txt file.
 Once you're in that directory, install the packages.
-> pipenv install

-#### Other options: Install using the requirements.txt file
 > pipenv install -r requirements.txt

-Note: If it does not install, it is most likely due to an out-dated package.
-Check the versions of the packages, delete if not needed, or specify the versions.
+Note: To run on windows locally, go to the [requirements_windows_locally](Dishify/app/requirements_windows_locally) for the requirements.txt file.

 #### Step 3: Open the env